 - Generate Leads

-Identifying your goals of social media marketing plan will inform your strategy for what platforms to be on, what to post and what metrics to track (which determines your return on investment).
+Identifying the goals of your social media marketing plan will inform your strategy for what platforms to be on, what to post and what metrics to track (which determines your return on investment).

-Resources: Many social media platforms (Snapchat, Instagram, Pinterest) are visual in nature.
+Resources: Most social media platforms are visual in nature.
 Even Twitter and Facebook require some design to really capture the attention of users.
 Do you have those resources?
 What about a dedicated content team?

 For more on choosing the right social media platform, check out “Social Media Marketing: Which Platform is Right for your Business?“